 Growing up in Delhi, India, Swati Chopra, WG’19, took what she describes as an “alternative path.”
 Financial hardships and family struggles fueled her ambitions.
-She explained: “I went to college to earn undergraduate and master’s degrees in finance, and became one of the first females in my family to get a professional job and work outside of the house.”
+She explained, “I went to college to earn undergraduate and master’s degrees in finance, and I became one of the first females in my family to get a professional job and work outside of the house.”

 Self-taught in the growing field of cybersecurity, Swati focused on security for financial institutions in India.
 When her husband’s career took the couple to California, she worked for Cisco and then the startup Bitglass.

 Throughout these changes, she never lost sight of her long-term goal of starting her own company.
 “I had worked at companies of all different sizes — from large to mid-size to startup — but I knew I needed an MBA to augment my experience with the skills required to set up and grow my own company.
-Wharton has the rigor, reputation, and an unmatched network of accomplished alumni that I was looking for,” she noted.
+Wharton had the rigor, reputation, and an unmatched network of accomplished alumni that I was looking for,” she noted.

 She emphasized that mentorship programs are “critical” to encourage and support more women to pursue business careers.
 “Education is the greatest gift one can give anyone.
 Scholarship and mentorships programs can help encourage more women by supporting them in MBA programs and their careers.”

-Swati added: “Not only am I accelerating my career, but I’m also setting an example for my six-year-old daughter about the value of education and mindset of lifelong learning.
+Swati added, “Not only am I accelerating my career, but I’m also setting an example for my daughter about the value of education and mindset of lifelong learning.
 My daughter wants to become the first female president of America and I encourage her to believe that with education, hard work, and mentorship, she can do anything!”

 — Meghan Laska